largeTroll/VOB-to-MP4-converter/README.md

 # VOB-to-MP4-converter
 ## Overview
-I have programmed this file to convert a single file or a whole folder of .VOB video files to a .mp4 file.
+I have programmed this file to convert a single film or a whole folder of .VOB video files to a .mp4 file.
 It's main usecase is, when you have a folder of videofiles that have been copied by DVDShrink or the linux commandline tool dvdbackup.
-In that case, you will end up with a lot of files usualy up to ten if you only copied the main feature of the film or up to 100 if you have mirrored the whole disc.
-My script converts only the uncompressed main feature of the movie to a .mp4 format and copies every audio and every subtitle track.
-The .mp4 file will be in the folder of the movie with the name of the movie plus a .mp4.
+In that case, you will end up with a lot of files usually up to ten if you only copied the main feature of the film or up to 100 if you have mirrored the whole disc.
+My script converts only the uncompressed main feature of the movie to a
+.mp4 format and copies every audio and every subtitle track.
+The .mp4 file will be in the folder of the movie with the name of the folder plus a .mp4.

 ## Prequisites
 For this script to work, you need to have the following file structure in the folder, in which the movies are, that need to be converted: